Can’t Click Anything On Desktop Windows 10 is Fixed (10 solutions)

 Step 4: Wait for the installation process to finish and restart your PC.

-Use Restore Point
+Use a Restore Point

 Restore Point is a powerful and effective feature built into the Windows 10 operating system.
 During system issues, users can roll back their computers to a previous date and time.
 This can be a lifesaver if you’re having trouble with Windows and can’t click on anything, and it’s a fast and easy way to fix problems without resorting to full system reinstallation.

-Step 1: Press the Windows key to open the Windows menu,type restore, select Create a restore point, and press enter to open system properties.
+Step 1: Press the Windows key to open the Windows menu, type restore, select Create a restore point, and press Enter to open system properties.

 create restore point